-Safeguarding Reading List - Sept 2023
+Safeguarding Reading List - Sept 2024

-'Keeping Children Safe In Education' Sept 2023 requires staff to read the following documents:-
+'Keeping Children Safe In Education' requires staff to read the following documents:-

-Document title

-- 1. The school's safeguarding and child protection policy and procedures (most recent version) - 2.
-Part 1 of Keeping Children Safe In Education (Sept 23 or Annex A (staff are assigned which of these sections they are required to read by the Headteacher) - 3.
-Annex B Keeping Children Safe In Education (Sept 23) - 4.
-Annex C the role of the Designated Safeguarding Lead and deputy/deputies (KCSIE Sept 23) - 5.
-Staff code of conduct/staff behaviour policy - 6.
-Acceptable use policy (for use of technology and devices) - 7.
-The safeguarding response for children missing in education (from the school's attendance policy) - 8.
+Document title The school's safeguarding and child protection policy and procedures (most recent version) Part 1 of Keeping Children Safe In Education (Sept 24 or Annex A (staff are assigned which of these sections they are required to read by the Head teacher/Principal) 3.
+Annex B Keeping Children Safe In Education (Sept 24) Annex C - the role of the Designated Safeguarding Lead and deputy/deputies (KCSIE Sept 24) 5.
+Staff code of conduct/staff behaviour policy 6.
+Acceptable use policy (for use of technology and devices) The safeguarding response for children missing in education (from the school's attendance policy) 8.
 The school's pupil/student behaviour policy and procedures